Ukraine invasion: What to know as Putin alerts nuclear force

 FIGHTING SPREADS IN UKRAINE

-Russian troops drew closer to Ukraine’s capital, Kyiv, a city of almost 3 million, and street fighting broke out in Ukraine’s second-largest city, Kharkiv.
-Strategic ports in the country’s south were coming under pressure from attackers.
+Russian troops drew closer to Ukraine’s capital, Kyiv, a city of almost 3 million, and street fighting broke out in Kharkiv.
+Strategic ports in the south were coming under pressure from attackers.

 Ukrainian defenders put up stiff resistance that appeared to slow the invasion.
 But a U.S. official cautioned that far stronger Russian forces inevitably will learn and adapt their tactics as Russia’s assault goes on.